 esl-websites-for-kids

-The best part?
-Many of these websites are jam-packed with fun activities that children will keep coming back for more!
-Let’s not forget that many of these websites provide free content as well.
+Many of these websites are jam-packed with fun activities that will have children coming back for more.
+And there’s plenty of free content available, too!

 There are over 100 interactive activities here to help kids from preschool to grade 8 develop skills in English literacy.
 Not only that, but there’s a wide variety of books children can read directly on the website, such as “Diary of a Wimpy Kid.”